Inexpressible Joy

 What will we do with this news?

-Their circumstances did not change, but their hearts had changed—and so had their purpose.
+Their circumstances did not change, but their hearts had changed, and their purpose had changed.

 These shepherds were the first preachers of the Gospel of Christ: and what was their text?
 Why, Glory to God in the highest heavens, and on earth peace and good will among men.
-This is the sum and substance of the Gospel of God. - Clarke
+This comprises the sum and substance of the Gospel of God. - Clarke's Commentary

 Inexpressible Joy